kubeovn/docs/docs/guide/subnet.en.md

 ### Centralized Gateway

+> Note: Pods under a centralized subnet cannot be accessed through `hostport` or a NodePort type Service with `externalTrafficPolicy: Local`.

 ![](../static/centralized-gateway.png)

 If you want traffic within the Subnet to access the external network using a fixed IP for security operations such as auditing and whitelisting,